Behaviour and Safety

 Pupils at Pleasant Street have a very good understanding of the standards and expectations of behaviour at Pleasant Street Primary School.
 Good behaviour is encouraged and rewarded with regular awards being given at our weekly praise assembly.
-Parents and Carers are welcome to join us every Monday morning from 8:55am in the hall.

 On occasions we may need to discuss behaviour with parents and carers and next steps will be decided.